BlitzKraft/MoneyPy/CONTRIBUTING.md

 ## Some gotchas

-* Before you start working on an issue or feature, check your local repo is up to date with the remote.
+* Before you start working on an issue or feature, check if your local repo is up to date with the remote.
 Run `git pull` on `devel`.
 Or run `git pull origin devel`.
 Then create a branch and continue working.
 * Before pushing the changes (but after committing them), do a `git pull origin